erooijak/oogstplanner/README.md

     `psql`

      `-- Create a test user with password broccoli (encrypted below) which is used in the connection string.`
-    `CREATE ROLE zktest LOGIN ENCRYPTED PASSWORD 'md5638a57daa56afced2a664def8fa3d93d' NOSUPERUSER INHERITNOCREATEDB NOCREATEROLE NOREPLICATION;`
+    `CREATE ROLE test_oogstplanner_database_user LOGIN ENCRYPTED PASSWORD 'md5638a57daa56afced2a664def8fa3d93d' NOSUPERUSER INHERITNOCREATEDB NOCREATEROLE NOREPLICATION;`
-    `CREATE DATABASE "ZkTestDatabase" OWNER zktest;`
+    `CREATE DATABASE "test_oogstplanner_database" OWNER test_oogstplanner_database_user;`

-Then follow the database setup and run the migrations on the ZkTestDatabase and ZkTestUsersDatabase (for Membership table only) in [App_Data/Migrations](https://github.com/erooijak/zaaikalender/tree/master/Zk/App_Data/Migrations).
+Then follow the database setup and run the migration scripts on the test_oogstplanner_users_database (for Membership table) and test_oogstplanner_database in [App_Data/Migrations](https://github.com/erooijak/zaaikalender/tree/master/Oogstplanner.Web/App_Data/Migrations).

 Now the tables are created grant the user access and create test data:

-    GRANT ALL ON DATABASE "ZkTestDatabase" TO zktest;
+    GRANT ALL ON DATABASE "test_oogstplanner_database" TO test_oogstplanner_database_user;
-    GRANT ALL ON ALL TABLES IN SCHEMA public TO zktest;
+    GRANT ALL ON ALL TABLES IN SCHEMA public TO test_oogstplanner_database_user;
-    GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO zktest;
+    GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO test_oogstplanner_database_user;

     COPY "Crops" FROM '/zaaikalender/CropData.csv' DELIMITER ',' CSV;

-Finally, remove the _ prefix from the Zk/_ConnectionStrings.config file to include it in the project so that the application can access the database with the user zktest created earlier.
+Finally, remove the _ prefix from the Oogstplanner.Web/_ConnectionStrings.config file to include it in the project so that the application can access the database with the user test_oogstplanner_database_user created earlier.

-To enable lost password e-mailing remove the _ prefix from the Zk/_Email.config file and add your own SMTP server (ensure you have [imported certificates](https:/www.stackoverflow.com/questions/9801224/smtpclient-with-gmail#9803922) if using gmail).
+To enable lost password e-mailing remove the _ prefix from the Oogstplanner.Web/_Email.config file and add your own SMTP server (ensure you have [imported certificates](https:/www.stackoverflow.com/questions/9801224/smtpclient-with-gmail#9803922) if using gmail).

 ## Setting up Mono and Nginx